AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     ![](images/08ParseCSVIntoSQLorSBQueue/image0047-geturl.png)

     Also put these urls into your notepad.
-They shoudl look something like this:
+They should look something like this:

     ```text
     https://licenseplateprocessing20221231blg.azurewebsites.net/api/ProcessImports?code=mZ6gVdwQKD8ib8N474ZpYXXRiFeCz9HqKkz3pgyhAcsLAzFuGDoIkg==